-While individual process areas often have very detailed performance measurements related to cost, productivity, quality, and customer service, many times the overall Shared Services operation struggle to present their overall results in a concise and effective manner.
+While individual process areas often have very detailed performance measurements related to cost, productivity, quality, and customer service, many times the overall Shared Services operation struggle to present its overall results in a concise and effective manner.
 The challenge for any Shared Services or Global Business Services organization is to develop and maintain a cohesive reporting package that meets both the needs of the Shared Services organization and its key customers and remains relevant as the business evolves.

 It has been clearly demonstrated that having effective Key Performance Indicators (KPIs) for processes within shared services has many benefits including process management, process improvement, and the ability to communicate clearly with customers.

 iPollingTM Results Review

 Peeriosity’s iPollingTM was used to learn more about Peeriosity member companies’ emphasis on formal KPIs and the overall satisfaction members have with the KPIs that are in place.
 The results suggest that effective KPIs are a high priority, with all companies reporting that they have completed a major review and update of their KPIs within the past two years, and 57% reporting that a major review and update has taken place within the past six months.
 Here are the details:

 The frequency for completing a major review and update makes more sense when you look at the overall satisfaction Peeriosity member companies have with their KPIs.
 51% indicate they are “satisfied – they are a help but we continue to work on them to try and increase the benefit”, with 11% indicating that they are “very satisfied”.
 At the other end of the spectrum, 21% indicate that they have “limited satisfaction – we have metrics but benefits are unclear or limited”.

-When you look more closely to match who is reviewing KPI’s more quickly, not surprisingly, companies with limited satisfaction are the most likely to have a longer period of time since their last major review and update, and companies that the most satisfied with their formal KPI’s/metrics are more likely to have reviewed and updated in the last 6 months by a ratio of 5:1.
+When you look more closely to match who is reviewing KPIs more quickly, not surprisingly, companies with limited satisfaction are the most likely to have a longer period of time since their last major review and update, and companies that are the most satisfied with their formal KPI’s/metrics are more likely to have reviewed and updated in the last 6 months by a ratio of 5:1.

 Here are some of the comments from members: